Mohammad Daoud Khan: Early life

-Mohammad Daoud Khan was born in Kabul, Emirate of Afghanistan, into a Barakzai Pashtun family and was the eldest son of the diplomat Prince Mohammad Aziz Khan (1877–1933; an older half-brother of King Mohammad Nadir Shah) and his wife, Khurshid Begum.
+Mohammad Daoud Khan was born in Kabul, Emirate of Afghanistan, into a Mohammadzai Pashtun family and was the eldest son of the diplomat Prince Mohammad Aziz Khan (1877–1933; an older half-brother of King Mohammad Nadir Shah) and his wife, Khurshid Begum.
 His father was assassinated in 1933 in Berlin, while serving as the Afghan Ambassador to Germany.
 He and his brother Prince Naim Khan (1911–1978) then came under the tutelage of their uncle Mohammad Hashim Khan (1884–1953).
 Daoud proved to be an apt student of politics.

 Educated in France, he served as a senior administrator in the Kingdom of Afghanistan, serving as Governor of the Eastern Province in 1934–35 and in 1938–39, and was Governor of Kandahar Province from 1935 to 1938.

 In 1939, Khan was promoted to Commander of the Central Forces.
 As commander, he led Afghan forces against the Safi during the Afghan tribal revolts of 1944–1947, and thereby came to national attention.
 Daoud's military victories contributed to his rise to power, including his later assumption of the office of prime minister.

 From 1946 to 1948, he served as Defense Minister, then Interior Minister from 1949 to 1951.
 In 1948, he served as Afghan Ambassador to France.

 In 1951, he was promoted to General and served in that capacity as Commander of the Central Corps of the Afghan Armed Forces in Kabul from 1951 to 1953.